fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 `buildSrc` folder is a special beast.
 This is a default module to define any logic that you need for other modules to build.
 It can contain some code that will be compiled before any other module and will be available in the build scripts for modules.
 You can also define plugins and tasks in `buildSrc`'s build script.
 For Android, people often use `buildSrc` to store dependencies' versions and package IDs to use in app's `build.gradle` in the nice way.
 One of the possible way to do this is described [here](https://proandroiddev.com/gradle-dependency-management-with-kotlin-94eed4df9a28).
 However, you can do more advanced things with `buildSrc`.
 As an example, you can setup API key loading from trusted source via `buildSrc` plugin and a bunch of tasks, so your keys won't leak into git history and will be loaded automatically, without manual setup, which is particularly useful on CI.

 However, changes in `buildSrc` cause cache invalidation for any other module, so it may not be particularly suitable for build logic that change frequently or for huge multi-module projects.
-Also, Project Structure tool in Android Studio, as well as Dependabot, don't recognise dependencies declared in `buildSrc` module, so you would need to keep an eye on the versions manually, and prepare for increased build times for your modules when you decide to update even one dependency version.
+Also, Project Structure tool in Android Studio, as well as Dependabot, don't recognize dependencies declared in `buildSrc` module, so you would need to keep an eye on the versions manually, and prepare for increased build times for your modules when you decide to update even one dependency version.